 Gore, sex, and some intriguing pirate drama—Black Sails has every ingredient for an amazing TV show that will hook you instantly.
 With its crazy storyline and a talented cast, it has won a lot of fans over the last couple of years.

 As awesome as it is, there is always a persisting problem with shows like this one—the break between seasons.
 It’s too much to bear.
 Don’t worry, I’ve got your fix.
-Being a huge fan, I looked around for a few more series that might fit the hole in your hearts.
+Being a huge fan, I looked around for a few more shows that might fit the hole in your hearts.
 Let’s take a look at them.

 Ten Gritty Series Like Black Sails